 Field Description File Transfer & VOD Download Enables download of files through the Files menu of the Zixi Broadcaster.
 Upload Enables upload of files through the Files menu of the Zixi Broadcaster Automatically index VOD files Indexes the VOD files in the various VOD folders.
-In some cases, the indexing of VOD files can affect performance.
-Using this control, you can decide when to index the VOD files in order to ensure optimal performance during peak times.
-Scan on startup Indexes the files in the VOD folder that have not been indexed during startup of the Zixi Broadcaster.
-HLS indexing Enables indexing of HLS streams.
+In some cases, the indexing VOD files can affect performance.
+Using this control, you can decide when to the VOD files in order to ensure optimal performance during peak times.
+Scan on startup Indexes the files in the VOD folder that have not been indexed during starting in the VOD folder that have not been indexed during startin HLS indexing Enables indexing of HLS streams.
 The indexing creates an M3U8 playlist file.
 MPEG-DASH indexing Enables indexing of MPEG-DASH streams.
 The indexing creates a .mpd (MPEG-DASH Media Presentation Description) file.